Credit card Q&A: “What credit card limit can I get?”

 Guessing What Your Credit Card Limit Might Be

-Well, you can certainly clue yourself in a bit before you apply for a credit card, though there’s never any guarantee.
+You can certainly clue yourself in a bit before you apply for a credit card, though there’s never any guarantee.

 Credit card issuers tend to look at two main things when determining your credit limit, those being your credit score and your income.

-Credit card companies also ask for employment information (and schooling prior to that) to get a better idea of what you make, considering the fact that you simply write in a number on the credit card application.
+Credit card companies also ask for employment information (and sometimes schooling prior to that) to get a better idea of what you make, considering the fact that you simply write in a number on the credit card application.

 They then take that information and look at it alongside your credit score, together with the information in your credit report, to determine your credit card limit.